Get insider access

 Crosstalk Error

 The stereo soundstage is okay.
-The width of the soundstage is a little bit wider than the bar itself, but not much more than that.
-If you're not sitting in the middle of the bar, then this will have an impact on the stereo performance.
-The focus isn't very controlled either, so sound at the edge of the soundstage gets pushed to the back of the soundbar.
+The width of the soundstage is a little bit wider than the bar itself but not much more than that.
+If you're not sitting in the middle of the bar, this will impact the stereo performance.
+The focus isn't very controlled either, so the sound at the edge of the soundstage gets pushed to the back of the soundbar.

 Sound